mtnfog/entitydb/README.md

 ## Running

 Once successfully built, an `entitydb.jar` will be under `entitydb-app/target`.
 This is a runnable jar that can be started with `java -jar entitydb.jar`.
 By default, all components will use internal implementations but this can be changed in the `entitydb.properties`.
+See the [Documentation](https://github.com/mtnfog/entitydb/blob/master/documentation.md) for details on configuring the `entitydb.properties`.

 ## Contributing